Vases, Urns, & Ginger Jars

 $3,200.00

-The piece presents a lively design of raised oak leaves and acorns in shades of green and golden brown that stand out against the luminous turquoise ground.
+The surface is modeled with raised oak leaves and acorns in green and golden brown set against a vivid turquoise ground.

-The interior is glazed in soft lavender pink, an elegant contrast to the vivid exterior.
+The interior is finished in a soft lavender-pink glaze, providing a controlled contrast to the exterior.

 Condition: Excellent

-Decoration: Oak leaves and acorns in relief on turquoise ground, twisted oak branch handles, lavender-pink interior
+Decoration: Oak leaves and acorns in relief on turquoise ground, branch-form handles, geometric banding

 Material: Glazed earthenware (majolica)